nygeog/globalsat/tree_walks.md

 #Tree Canopy GPS Walks in Manhattan & Bronx

 ###Map
-Click Map Image to bring you to the CartoDB Map [![CartoDB Map](images/tree_walks.png)](http://cdb.io/1qAqJ6l)
+Click Map Image to view the CartoDB Map
+[![CartoDB Map](images/tree_walks.png)](http://cdb.io/1qAqJ6l)

 Click <strong>View as iFrame</strong> if you need more screen real estate on your phone.